Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Abstract

 \section{Abstract}

-We report an experimental study of the static magnetization $M(H,T)$ and high-field electron spin resonance (ESR) of polycrystalline \MgGd, a representative member of the newly discovered class of the so-called tripod-kagome antiferromagnets where the isotropic Gd$^{3+}$ spins ($S = 7/2$) form a two-dimensional (2D) kagome spin-frustrated lattice.
-It follows from the analysis of the low-$T$ $M(H)$-curves that the Gd$^{3+}$ spins are coupled by a small isotropic antiferromagnetic (AFM) exchange interaction $|J| \approx$ 0.3\,K. The $M(H,T)$-dependences measured down to 0.5\,K evidence a rapid suppression of the AFM order taking place at $T_{\rm N} = 1.6$\,K at 20\,mT, by applying fields of more than 3\,T. ESR spectra measured in fields up to 15\,T reveal a prominent role of the dipole-dipole interactions with energy $E_{\text{DD}} \approx$ 2.35\,K for the low-temperature magnetism of the title compound.
-The dipolar interactions give rise to anisotropic internal fields developing in the material at $T<30$\,K, which grow with decreasing $T$ and with increasing the strength of the applied magnetic field.
-Interestingly, in this temperature regime the ESR linewidth experiences a critical broadening due to the slowing down of the spin dynamics typically occurring by approaching magnetic order.
-However, this critical behavior is observed in a strong field of $\approx 8$\,T where the phase transition is strongly suppressed.
-Thus, \MgGd\ in high magnetic fields appears to be in the correlated spin-liquid-like state without long-range order in a broad temperature range below $\sim 30$\,K which evidences the importance of geometrical spin frustration for the low-temperature magnetism of this compound.
+We report an experimental study of the static magnetization $M(H,T)$ and high-field electron spin resonance (ESR) of polycrystalline \MgGd, a representative member of the newly discovered class of the so-called tripod-kagome antiferromagnets where the isotropic Gd$^{3+}$ spins ($S = 7/2$) form a two-dimensional kagome spin-frustrated lattice.
+It follows from the analysis of the low-$T$ $M(H)$-curves that the Gd$^{3+}$ spins are coupled by a small isotropic antiferromagnetic (AFM) exchange interaction $|J| \approx$ 0.3\,K. The $M(H,T)$-dependences measured down to 0.5\,K evidence a long-range AFM order at $T_{\text{N}} = 1.7$\,K and its rapid suppression at higher fields $\geq 4$\,T. ESR spectra measured in fields up to 15\,T are analyzed considering possible effects of demagnetizing fields, single-ion anisotropy and spin-spin correlations.
+While the demagnetization effects due to a large sample magnetization in high fields and its shape anisotropy become relevant at low temperatures, the broadening of the ESR line commencing already at $T\lesssim 30$\,K may indicate the onset of the spin-spin correlations far above the ordering temperature due to the geometrical spin frustration in this compound.